A Discrete Proof of The General Jordan-Schoenflies Theorem: Concepts Review and New Concepts

 Suppose a $k$-manifold $M_k$ is embedded into an $n$-manifold $M_n$, $k<n$.
 The manifold $M_k$ is said to be {\it locally flat} at $x\in M_k$ if there is a neighborhood $U_{x} \subset M_n$ of $x$ such that the topological pair $(U_x, U_x\cap M_k)$ is homeomorphic to the pair $( {\mathbb R}^n,{\mathbb R}^k)$, with a standard inclusion of ${\mathbb R}^k$ as a subspace of ${\mathbb R}^n$.
 That is, there exists a homeomorphic mapping $f: U_x \to {\mathbb R}^n$ such that $f(U_x \cap M_k) = {\mathbb R}^k$.
 Here, ${\mathbb R}^n$ is the standard $n$-dimensional real vector space.

-In this paper, let us assume that $M_n$ is closed (since $x$ should not be selected as a boundary point of $M_n$).
+Let us assume that $M_n$ is closed (since $x$ should not be selected as a boundary point of $M_n$).
 If every point $x\in M_k$ is locally flat in $M_n$, then $M_k$ is called locally flat in $M_n$.

-\begin{proposition} [Brown (1962)] \sl If $k = n-1$, then a locally flat $M_{k}$ is {\it collared}, meaning that it has a neighborhood which is homeomorphic to $M_k \times [0,1]$ where $M_k$ is (homeomorphically) corresponding to $M_k \times \left \{ \frac{1}{2} \right \}$. \end{proposition}
+\begin{proposition} [Brown (1962)] \sl If $k = n-1$, then a locally flat $M_{k}$ is {\it collared}, meaning that it has a neighborhood, which is homeomorphic to $M_k \times [0,1]$ where $M_k$ is (homeomorphically) corresponding to $M_k \times \left \{ \frac{1}{2} \right \}$. \end{proposition}

 This result by Brown provided an intuitive interpretation of local flatness.
-The meaning of collar is shown in Fig. 1 .
-The boundary of a collar will not intersect itself.
-This property will be used in the discrete case.
+The meaning of collared is shown in Fig.\ 1 .
+The boundary of a collar cannot intersect itself, a property that will be used in the discrete case.

-In the next section, we will discuss the concepts of local flatness and collars for the discrete case.
+In the next section, we discuss the concepts of local flatness and collars for the discrete case.